 The academic benefits of homeschooling when there has been a focus on academics are impressive.
 I am blown away by the wealth and richness of my son’s education, and how it has led to an intellectual engagement with his academics and his passionate love of learning.
 He still thinks I am smarter than him, and he is right about some subjects like chemistry, but in other areas he has surpassed me.
 He has been given the time and resources to delve into his passions.
 He doesn’t appreciate it yet, but I think he is already standing on my shoulders.
 By the way, if you think that my son is a gifted student, he’s not.
 He is a pretty average, typical 15-year-old who happens to be growing up in a family that places a lot of value on the love of learning.

-Until a couple of days ago, I thought there were only a few of us.
+In 2015, I thought there were only a few of us.
 I was feeling lonely.
 I wanted a community of people to brainstorm with, so I put a message out on two Facebook Groups.
 I was hoping to find the 10 other (or maybe there were even fewer, I worried) secular, eclectic, academic homeschoolers out there.
-The response to my post has been overwhelming.
-There are quite a few more than 10 of us, and we need each other.
+The response to my post was overwhelming.
+There were quite a few more than 10 of us, and we needed each other.

 This group is going to be about educating and about innovative academics.
 The emphasis with it is not going to be about how to get your child into college.
-Getting into college will be a result of this process, but for the purpose of this group it’s not the purpose of the process.
+Getting into college will be a result of this process, but for the purpose of this group, it’s not the purpose of the process.
 I know a bit (but just a bit) about this, because a very well-regarded university reached out to my son in January asking him to apply to their summer program.
 We did not solicit the application.
 They solicited our participation.
 When it comes to college, I am beginning to feel like Kevin Costner standing in a field, “Build it.
 They will come.”
-(It being my eclectically educated son) ?
+(It being my eclectically educated son.)
 There will be colleges that don’t agree with me on this.
 That’s okay.
 Not every college is right for every person.
 Eclectic, academic kids should probably seek out eclectic, academic colleges.
-(Now if we can just get those same colleges to waive standardized test results as part of our child’s college application, Hmmnn…… The way I see it, schools looking to attract homeschool students should rely mainly on portfolios of work from a homeschooled student when deciding if they want to admit the student.)
-Maybe when Sean goes to college I should work on that instead of joining the Peace Corps.
-Yes that is one of the things my husband and I are thinking of doing, the Peace Corps I mean, when Sean goes to college.
+(Now if we can just get those same colleges to waive standardized test results as part of our child’s college application.
+The way I see it, schools looking to attract homeschool students should rely mainly on portfolios of work from a homeschooled student when deciding if they want to admit the student.)
+Maybe when Sean goes to college, I should work on that instead of joining the Peace Corps.
+Yes, that is one of the things my husband and I are thinking of doing when Sean goes to college.